 I commit to calling out unacceptable behaviour, and creating a safe, welcoming environment.

 Equitable Learning Services (ELS) are here to ensure that all students are included in all aspects of university life.
 We provide assistance about anything related to disability that impacts your study.

-We work with you and any relevant RMIT staff (such as teachers, lecturers, supervisors) to minimise your disability, condition or circumstances impacting your studies.
+We work with you and any relevant RMIT staff (such as teachers, lecturers, supervisors) to minimise the impact of your disability, condition or circumstances on your studies.

 Who we support

 - physical disability